 including using small pieces of 2×4 and some bolts, nuts and washers.
 Another option here would be to look for some sort of metal bar which you could attach to the rug in a similar fashion.

-• Floor FlangesOpens in a new tab. for iron pipes mounted to the rug are another cool option, borrowing from the plumbing industry.
+- Floor Flanges for iron pipes mounted to the rug are another cool option, borrowing from the plumbing industry.
 In this scenario, your bass drum legs would rest in the center, threaded section of the flange.

-• I found some Pedestal RingsOpens in a new tab. which are used in the marine industry, which would make for a decent bass drum stopper
+- I found some Pedestal Rings which are used in the marine industry, which would make for a decent bass drum stopper

-• Small blocks of a 2×4 fastened to the rug with some bolts, nuts & washers
+- Small blocks of a 2×4 fastened to the rug with some bolts, nuts & washers

-• Metal bar or angle iron attached in a similar fashion
+- Metal bar or angle iron attached in a similar fashion

 Again, roaming the aisles of your local hardware store will likely produce a list of additional options for anchoring your kick drum to a rug or riser.